 Yosemite is a beautiful park, and the big drawcard sights are every bit as impressive as you think they’ll be.
 The Half Dome and El Capitan are imposingly gorgeous, and the little museum and cemetery are well worth the look, too, and I’ll certainly get to those.

 But everyone goes to the Yosemite Valley to see those, so after a day there, we thought we’d take the path less travelled and drive the Tioga Pass Road and see what the other side of the park had to offer.

-It’s a truly delightful drive, and so easy to do by yourself.
-We did this drive, with all our stops, in about 5 hours – if you’re a hiker, though, leave more time than that!
+It’s a delightful drive, and so easy to do by yourself.
+We did this drive, with all our stops, in about 5 hours – if you’re a hiker, though, you might want to leave more time.

 Stop 1: Buy your pass